 With Christmas and New Year around, it’s the most magical time of the year.
 From delicious pudding to rum cakes, from roasted meats to alcohol, this season is all about overindulgence.
 But while we enjoy this tasty, rich food, it can be tough for the digestive system.
 Certain foods and drinks cause bloating, indigestion, burning sensation and more.
 Overeating, smoking, excessive alcohol intake can add stress to the digestive system.
 Enjoy the joyous season without suffering in silence with our simple and effective tips.

-Use these simple tips, keep your stomach happy and enjoy your festive season.
+Use these simple tips, keep your stomach happy and enjoy your festive season by staying healthy.